Tuition and Financial Aid

 Student loans for US Citizens and US Permanent Residents

-There are three loan programs available to Evening MBA and Weekend MBA students.
+Below are the loan programs available to Evening MBA and Weekend MBA students.

 Direct Unsubsidized Loan - The Direct Unsubsidized Loan is available to US citizens and US permanent residents who enroll in two or more courses each quarter.
-The Direct Unsubsidized Loan, which is not credit-based, carries a fixed interest rate of 5.41 percent and an annual borrowing limit of $20,500.
+The Direct Unsubsidized Loan, which is not credit-based, carries a fixed interest rate and an annual borrowing limit of $20,500.

 Direct PLUS Loan - The Direct PLUS Loan is available to US citizens and US permanent residents who enroll in two or more courses each quarter.
 The Direct PLUS Loan is a credit-based federal loan that can be used to supplement the Direct Unsubsidized Loan.
-The interest rate is fixed at 6.41 percent and there is a 4.2 percent origination fee.
+The interest rate is fixed.
 Students can borrow up to the full cost of attendance (set by the financial aid office) minus all other financial assistance.

 Private, credit-based alternative loan - All students can apply for a private, credit-based alternative loan.
 Students can borrow up to the full cost of attendance (set by the financial aid office) minus all other financial assistance.
 The terms of private loans are set by the lender.